Karthik-B-06/Karthik-B-06/README.md

 - 🔭 Currently building a Mobile App for Home Stay Match.
 - 👷🏼‍♂️ Working at [Timeless](https://timeless.co/).
-- 🐢 I’m currently learning Typescript and React Native Animations.
+- 🐢 I’m currently learning Typescript with React Native.
 - 📘 I try to write one blog every week, you can check it out [here](https://medium.com/@_iam_karthik).
 - 🐣 Connect with me in [Twitter](https://twitter.com/_iam_karthik).